Steel Knight 23.2: CLB-5 rehearses evacuation procedures

 |0

-This work, Steel Knight 23.2: CLB-5 rehearses evacuation procedures [Image 4 of 4], by Sgt Cristian Bestul, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Steel Knight 23.2: CLB-5 rehearses evacuation procedures, by Sgt Cristian Bestul, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT